jgerstmayr/EXUDYN/docs/RST/items/ObjectGround.rst

 ObjectGround
 ============

-A ground object behaving like a rigid body, but having no degrees of freedom; used to attach body-connectors without an action.
+A ground object behaving like a rigid body, but having no degrees of freedom.
+Used to attach body-connectors without an action.
 For examples see spring dampers and joints.

 \ **Additional information for ObjectGround**\ :